williamjames6/phaseX/buildNote.md

 FIXED?- Session creation modal keybaord input only allows for numbers, problems when you change default date entry
 - Splash screen shows up for ~15s when opening app on iPhone
 - Add superset button + keyboard sensitive scroll view on gym page
 - Keyboard sensitive scrollview responsive to new line on.
-Anytime someone is typing, the typing line should be visible just above the keyboard.
+Anytime someone is typing, the typing line should be visible just above the keyboard
+- Bug with timestamp because stored as strings, ":" messes with sequential order.

 **Features to add**
 IMPLEMENTED- Timestamp entry should be fixed by regex to [0-9]*:[0-9][0-9]. (expected) IMPLEMENTED- "Note" option should be only text entry (NEED TO IMPLEMENT BACKEND OPERATION FOR NOTE ENTRY, ALTER VALUE SHOWN IN FRONT END OF JOURNALENTRY/INDEX)
-IMPLEMENTED- Sketch functions (eraser, undo, color) (expected)
-- Time scroll for timestamp
+IMPLEMENTED- Sketch functions (eraser, undo, color) (expected) IMPLEMENTED- Time scroll for timestamp
 - Arrowhead direction + change dashed arrow + ball + straighten arrows
+- Linking with [] and {} for timestamps and other dates